EricYufengWu/q8bot/README.md

 ## Design Files

 Q8bot is 99% open source: In this repo, you will find everything you need - STEP, STL, Gerber, Schematics, BOM, and more - to build your own version.

+You can now ordered the fully-assembled PCB via PCBWay!
+The following project page I created contains all of the assembly-related files (BOM, centroid, etc.) and simplifies the ordering process: https://www.pcbway.com/project/shareproject/Q8bot_PCB_Robot_dfa65114.html

 Although I do not plan to constantly maintain this project due to availability, feel free to reach out with questions and I will try my best to answer: yufeng.wu0902@gmail.com